dogaygmr/Diabetes-Prediction/README.md

 # Diabetes-Prediction
 Can we evaluate a person as having diabetes or not according to various medical values ​​before being diagnosed?
-What medical data point to diabetes for this?
+Which medical data point to diabetes for this?

 # About The Project